 Students are encouraged to participate in large and small group activities that will help them discover the value of teamwork and cooperation.
 Students continue to learn to read and use maps.
 Field trips, art, music and literature are used to enhance and enrich the curriculum.
 An ongoing chronological study of colonial America is conducted throughout the school year beginning with the Native Americans then moving to the Pilgrims, one of the first groups of people who settled in the New World and ending the year with the Dutch who began a life in New Amsterdam, which is present day New York City.
 Throughout the year, students demonstrate their understanding of the material taught in diverse ways.
 For example, journal writing is done with the study of the Pilgrims, expository essays are written with the study of Native Americans, and mini research projects are completed when learning about colonial New Amsterdam.
 In addition, small quizzes and tests are administered to check for understanding.

-Research skills and strategies are taught by studying during interdisciplinary units on The American Revolution and other major historical events.
-Main points of study include causes, events, results and how certain individuals influenced and affected history.
-Students visit local points of interest related to areas of study.
-Boys explore current events through a multi media television channel (“The Panther Report”) for which they write, produce and present news to the Lower School.
+Research skills and strategies are taught by studying interdisciplinary units: Human DIgnity and the American Dream, Conflict and Change (Revolutions), and Courage and Perseverance (Movements).
+Major points of study include: causes, events, results and how certain individuals influenced and affected different points in history.
+Boys also explore current events through a multi media television channel for which they write, produce and present news to the Lower School.